Redmire: Popular culture

 The village was featured in the BBC television series All Creatures Great and Small, in the episode "Puppy Love", as the location of Darrowby bus stop.
 Also, the village pub, Redmire Village Pub, then called the Bolton Arms, featured in the episode "Beauty of the Beast".

+Redmire was also used as the location for the eponymous temple in 28 Years Later: The Bone Temple and its prequel.